 We may be held liable if any product we or our collaborators develop causes injury or is found otherwise unsuitable during product testing, manufacturing, marketing or sale.
-Regardless of merit or eventual outcome, product liability claims could result in decreased demand for our product candidates, injury to our reputation, withdrawal of patients from our clinical trials, substantial monetary awards to trial participants and the inability to commercialize any products that we may develop.
+Regardless of merit or eventual outcome, product liability claims could result in decreased demand for our product candidates, injury to our reputation, withdrawal of patients from our clinical trials, substantial monetary awards to third parties and the inability to commercialize any products that we may develop.
 These claims might be made directly by consumers, health care providers, pharmaceutical companies or others selling or testing our products.
-We have obtained limited product liability insurance coverage for our clinical trials in the amount of \$10.0 million per occurrence and \$10.0 million in the aggregate.
+We have obtained limited product liability insurance coverage for our clinical trials and commercial activities for cabozantinib in the amount of \$15.0 million per occurrence and \$15.0 million in the aggregate.
 However, our insurance may not reimburse us or may not be sufficient to reimburse us for expenses or losses we may suffer.
 Moreover, if insurance coverage becomes more expensive, we may not be able to maintain insurance coverage at a reasonable cost or in sufficient amounts to protect us against losses due to liability.
-If we obtain marketing approval for cabozantinib, we intend to expand our insurance coverage to include the sale of commercial products, but we may be unable to obtain commercially reasonable product liability insurance for any products approved for marketing.
 On occasion, juries have awarded large judgments in class action lawsuits for claims based on drugs that had unanticipated side effects.
 In addition, the pharmaceutical and biotechnology industries, in general, have been subject to significant medical malpractice litigation.
 A successful product liability claim or series of claims brought against us could harm our reputation and business and would decrease our cash reserves.

-Risks Related to Our Common Stock
+Risks Related to this Offering